 About the Groundwork Garden

-The Groundwork Garden demonstrates how nature can be used in urban spaces to help make the city more resilient.
+The Groundwork Garden at Manchester Flower Show demonstrated how nature can be used in urban spaces to help make the city more resilient.
 By slowing the flow of rain water, we can reduce flood risk and by planting the right tree and flower species we can benefit wildlife, providing food sources and homes for them to live.

-The Groundwork Garden is made up of hexagonal planters each showing what can be achieved even in small places, these include:
+The Groundwork Garden was made up of hexagonal planters each showing what can be achieved even in small places, these included:

 - Woodland/orchard area – showcasing fruit trees perennial plants that that grow well in urban gardens.
 These are surrounded by and insect homes, mini ponds and bird feeders.